awsdocs/amazon-ec2-user-guide/doc_source/ami-policy.md

 ## Considerations for AMI lifecycle policies<a name="ami-considerations"></a>

 The following **general considerations** apply to creating AMI lifecycle policies:
++ AMI lifecycle policies target only instances that are in the same Region as the policy\.
 + The first AMI creation operation starts within one hour after the specified start time\.
 Subsequent AMI creation operations start within one hour of their scheduled time\.
 + When Amazon Data Lifecycle Manager deregisters an AMI, it automatically deletes it backing snapshots\.
 + Target resource tags are case sensitive\.